Kotlin/kotlinx.coroutines/ui/coroutines-guide-ui.md

 ## Blocking operations

-This section explains patterns on using UI coroutines with thread-blocking operations.
+This section explains how to use UI coroutines with thread-blocking operations.

 ### The problem of UI freezes

-It would have been great if all APIs out there were written as suspending functions that never block an execution thread.
+It would have been great if all APIs out there were written as suspending functions that never blocks an execution thread.
 However, it is quite often not the case.
 Sometimes you need to do a CPU-consuming computation or just need to invoke some 3rd party APIs for network access, for example, that blocks the invoker thread.
-You can cannot do that from the UI thread nor from them UI-confined coroutine directly, because that would block the UI thread and cause the freeze up of the UI.
+You cannot do that from the UI thread nor from the UI-confined coroutine directly, because that would block the UI thread and cause the freeze up of the UI.

 <!--- INCLUDE .*/example-ui-blocking-([0-9]+).kt

-fun Node.onClick(block: suspend (MouseEvent) -> Unit) {
+fun Node.onClick(action: suspend (MouseEvent) -> Unit) {
     val eventActor = actor<MouseEvent>(UI, capacity = Channel.CONFLATED) {
-        for (event in channel) block(event) // pass event to block }
+        for (event in channel) action(event) // pass event to action }
     onMouseClicked = EventHandler { event ->
         eventActor.offer(event)